zampierimatteo91/exam_p1.3/c++/readme.md

 ## Tests

 We performed two tests: a generic test and a specific test.

-#### Generic test
+The`generic_test.cc` checks all the public features of the `class Tree`.
+It is self explanatory, as you can read in the commented lines of the code.

 #### Specific test

 The specific test focuses on the function `find()`, with the aim of compare its performance in three cases: in a non-balanced tree, in the balanced version of the tree, and in the corresponding `std::map`.
 By performance, we mean the averaged elapsed time spent to find an element.
 The test is performed by the code `test_find.cc`, together with the scripts contained in the folder `/scripts`.

-.We choose four reference sizes: `N = 10^2, 10^3, 10^4, 10^5`.
-For each `N`, we allocate a` Tree<int,int>` and we insert in it `N` random numbers, with values from `0` to `N-1`.
+We choose four reference sizes: `N = 10^2, 10^3, 10^4, 10^5`.
+For each `N`, we allocate a ` Tree<int,int>` and we insert in it `N` random numbers, with values from `0` to `N-1`.
 (Notice that, since the numbers are generated randomly, we expect by a rule of thumb that only about 68% of them will be actually inserted, because the others will merely be repetitions; indeed, we actually verified that this expectation is good with a good approximation.)

 Then, we instruct the code to do the following:

-- Use `find()` to look for `N/2` random numbers in the tree, and compute the averaged elapsed time to find a single number;
+- Use `find()` to look for `N/2` random numbers in the tree, and compute the averaged elapsed time spent to find a single number;
 - repeat the previous task for the balanced version of the tree;
 - repeat again the task for the corresponding `std::map`.